Dalibor Višković

-Dalibor Višković (born 6 January 1977) is a Croatian football manager and former professional player who played as a defender.
+Dalibor Višković (born 6 January 1977) is a Croatian football manager and retired player who played as a defender.
 He also holds Italian citizenship.

 Club career

+Višković joined Slaven Belupo in summer 2002 from Rijeka.
+After a spell in Israel he moved to Italy to play for Vicenza in summer 2006.

 On 1 February 2010, the former Vicenza player was signed by Sambonifacese.

 International career

-Višković has capped for Croatia B against France B on 19 January 1999and played at 2000 U21 EURO.
+Višković has capped for Croatia B against France B on 19 January 1999 and played at 2000 U21 EURO.

+Managerial career

+Višković managed Buje for almost 7 years.